Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 everything we needed to make Spyder’s UI better.
 We conducted a community survey a couple of months ago and realized that some of the most common feedback from users is related to its interface (very crowded, not consistent, many colors).
-This is the reason why we decided to start a joint project with Isabela, (who we consider now part of Spyder’s team) called [Spyder 5](https://github.com/spyder-ide/spyder/releases/tag/v5.0.0)!!!
+This is why we decided to start a joint project with Isabela, (who we consider now part of the Spyder team) called [Spyder 5](https://github.com/spyder-ide/spyder/releases/tag/v5.0.0)!!!

 <!-- TEASER_END -->